mvp/uhubctl/README.md

     SUBSYSTEM=="usb", ATTR{idVendor}=="2001", MODE="0666"

+Note that for USB3 hubs, some hubs use different vendor ID for USB2 vs USB3 components of the same chip, and both need permissions to make uhubctl work properly.
+E.g. for Raspberry Pi 4B, you need to add these 2 lines:

+    SUBSYSTEM=="usb", ATTR{idVendor}=="2109", MODE="0666"
+    SUBSYSTEM=="usb", ATTR{idVendor}=="1d6b", MODE="0666"

 If you don't like wide open mode `0666`, you can restrict access by group like this:

     SUBSYSTEM=="usb", ATTR{idVendor}=="2001", MODE="0664", GROUP="dialout"